kdgregory/example-lambda-java/README.md

 where:

-* `BASENAME` must be the same name that you passed to `deploy.sh`; you can also use the stack ID.
+* `BASENAME` is the same name that used when creating the stack; you can also use the stack ID.

-This script will delete the stack and also all buckets that were created by the `deploy` script.
+This script deletes the stack and also all buckets that were created by the deployment script.
 If you _don't_ want to delete the buckets, delete the stack manually using the AWS Console.

 ## Hostnames and Certificates

-This application requires custom hostnames and an ACM certificate that allows both of them to serve HTTPS traffic.
-The following Route53 entries are created by the CloudFormation stack:
+This application requires custom hostnames for the load balancer and CloudFront, along with an ACM certificate that allows both of them to serve HTTPS traffic.
+You provide a base hostname as a stack parameter, uses that hostname to create and assign two Route53 recordsets:

-* The provided hostname is used for the load balancer.
+* The base hostname is used for the load balancer.
-* The CloudFront distribution uses the provided hostname plus the suffix `-static`.
+* The CloudFront distribution uses the base hostname plus the suffix `-static`.

+Note that the ACM certificate must be valid for _both_ hostnames.
+I recommend using a wildcard cert.